 - Risks involved in investing in stock is spread

-- And you can chose a specific segment to invest in? e.g energy!
+- And you can choose a specific segment to invest in. e.g energy!

-But what are these investment funds and how do they look like?
+But what are these investment funds and what do they look like?

 A stock fund, or equity fund, is a fund that invests in stocks, also called equity securities.
 Stock funds can be contrasted with bond funds and money funds.
 Fund assets are typically mainly in stock, with some amount of cash, which is generally quite small, as opposed to bonds, notes, or other securities.
 This may be a mutual fund or exchange-traded fund.
 The objective of an equity fund is long-term growth through capital gains… Wikipedia

-How to Invest Stocks in Nairobi Securities Exchange
+How to Invest Stocks in the Nairobi Securities Exchange